theevocater/coffee_recipes/v60/Ritual_El_Angel.md

-## 08/18/13 14:08 ##
+## 08/19/13 12:08 ##

-Beans: 36.4g @ 12clicks on Home Baratza Encore
+Beans: 36.1g @ 12clicks on Home Baratza Encore

-Water: 502.1g @ 205°F
+Water: 500.1g @ 205°F

 ### Timeline ###

-Pour 67.6g of water, wait 47.30  seconds
+Pour 50.0g of water, wait 57.30  seconds
 Pour rest, topping off as needed

 Key is creating a whirlpool motion, spiraling as you pour as little as possible water to maintain water level

-Total: 3:48.67
+Total: 3:45.12

 ### Notes ###

-Made it the same way, tastes exactly the same.
-The super bomb of sweet caramel is a bit muted but its still lovely.
+Again with the caramel.
+So good.
+It runs along the side of your mouth in the most pleasant way